ChristinaLK/osgconnect-portal-markdowns/home_content/home_text_headline.md

 Front door to OSG's [Open Science Pool](https://opensciencegrid.org/about/open_science_pool/).
-Documentation at [https://support.opensciencegrid.org](https://support.opensciencegrid.org)
+[Learn more about what is available for running high throughput computing workloads](https://www.youtube.com/watch?v=5FMAFxROGv0)